egamr/example-tikrok/readme.md

 `<script src='facefilter/filters/<%=filter%>/<%=filter%>.js'></script>`

-Nothing is stopping you from doing away with this technique and switching filters entirely in javascript, just some refactoring would be necessary.
+Nothing is stopping you from switching filters entirely in javascript, just some refactoring would be necessary.

-And if you are wondering about the loading animated png...it displays by default on page load, and then is hidden by each of the four filters by calling
+In case you are wondering about the `#loading` animated png...it displays by default on page load, and then is hidden by each of the four filters by calling

 ```
   $("#loading").hide();